rstudio/Strata2016/README.md

         8.  `full_join()`
         9.  `%>%`

-    5. Segue exercise to big data?
+    4. Segue exercise to big data?
-    6. Also dissect modeling code and ggplot code?
+    5. Also dissect modeling code and ggplot code?
+No. Just have in the notebook.

 Big data (slides: Garrett)
 --------------------------